 - In the evening, visit one of the music venues and dance the night away, burning calories and having fun.

-- Up early again to beat the crowd and take a job on the ship’s running track.
-Running is a great cardio workout that helps you build endurance and burn calories.
+- Up early to beat the crowd and jog or walk the ship’s running track.
+Both are a great cardio workout that helps you build endurance and burn calories.

 - After breakfast, sign up for a cycling class, a great way to improve your cardiovascular fitness and tone your legs and glutes.